-percept™ is Australia's most advanced non-invasive prenatal test (NIPT). percept™ is a prenatal screening test used to identify pregnancies that have an increased chance of a chromosome condition such as Down syndrome, Edwards syndrome, Patau syndrome, other rare trisomies, and partial chromosome deletions and duplications.
+percept™ is an Australian non-invasive prenatal test (NIPT).
+NIPT is a type of screening test used to identify pregnancies that have an increased chance of a chromosome condition such as Down syndrome, Edwards syndrome, Patau syndrome, other rare trisomies, and partial chromosome deletions and duplications.

 Screening can be performed any time from 10 weeks of pregnancy.
 All testing is undertaken in our fully accredited genetic laboratories and results are available in 3-5 business days from sample receipt.
 Your test results are analysed by accredited medical scientists who are trained as specialists in prenatal screening and diagnosis.
 Pre- and post-test genetic counselling is available through VCGS at no additional cost.

 percept™: simple, fast, reliable.